 “I tell you the truth,” Jesus said, “my Father will give you whatever you ask in my name….
 Ask and you will receive, and your joy will be complete” (John 16:23-24).
 Does this mean that we fill out the request form, and Jesus signs it and sends it to his dad?
 “Hey, Dad, I’ve got a buddy here who wants a million dollars.
 How about doing it as a favor for me?”

 Let’s imagine that we are in an ancient palace.
-The king is sitting on his throne, his prince at his right hand, dozens of guards at attention, hundreds of loyal servants waiting for orders so that every decree will be carried out immediately.
+The king is sitting on his throne, his prince at his right hand, dozens of guards at attention.

-And now imagine that we go into the palace, and the guards immediately make way for us, knowing that we have permission to approach the king.
-They swing aside, snap to attention and give us the royal treatment.
-We walk into the throne room, bow before the king, bow before the prince, and then tell the king: "In the name of the prince, I ask you for a better job and a nicer home."
+And now imagine that we go into the palace, and the guards make way for us, knowing that we have permission to approach the king.
+We walk in, bow before the king and the prince, and tell the king: “In the name of the prince, I ask you for a better job and a nicer home.”

 Let’s use another analogy.
 Suppose that a police officer says, “Stop in the name of the law” — it means that the officer has the force of law behind the command.
 But suppose that same officer asks for a bribe: “Give me $20,000 cash in the name of the law.”
 Using the words “in the name of the law” does not automatically give the officer legal support, does it?
 When the officer says “in the name of the law,” he is supposed to be acting within the rules of the law.